microsoft/vscode-extension-samples/fsconsumer-sample/README.md

 # How to run locally

-* `npm run compile` to start the compiler in watch mode
+* `npm run watch` to start the compiler in watch mode
 * open this folder in VS Code and press `F5`